 Welcome to my blog.
 I am a Historical fantasy/Paranormal romance author, editor, musician, and artist living in Arizona.
 My latest series is based on my time as a rock and roll bassist.
-The first four books in my Shadow-walkers series are available now on Amazon: Awakening, Awakening the Wolf, Awakening the Vampire, and Awakening the Fae.
+All five books in my Shadow-walkers series are available now on Amazon: Awakening, Awakening the Wolf, Awakening the Vampire, Awakening the Fae, and Awakening the Dragon.
 This blog is all about writing and other aspects of my life.

 I want to thank everyone who participated in our Friday the 13th Blog Hop, all the authors and readers.
 I especially want to thank author Susan Claridge for putting the blog hop together and making it such a success.
 We had 201 entrants to win the Kindle e-reader.